jtheisen/moldinium/readme.md

 Moldinium's type creator is called *the bakery*.
 I really like my design here.

-The bakery creates types using `System.Reflection.Emit` and does some non-trivial CIL weaving.
+The bakery creates types using `System.Reflection.Emit` and does some CIL weaving.

 Instead of monolithically doing just what is needed for this proof-of-concept, the bakery is very configurable for a variety of purposes.
+In particular, it does not know about the *mode* (basic, notifying, etc.) discussed above and instead is configured by getting a default provider as well as a number of *implementation and wrapper structs*.

 It creates a type by looking at a number of interfaces to implement and separately considers properties, events and methods.
 Each of these can in principle be requiring an implementation (if they are not yet implemented by an interface) or a wrapper (if they are).

-The implementations and wrappers then come in the form of *implementation and wrapper structs* that are baked into the resulting type as fields.
+The implementation and wrapper structs are then baked into the resulting type as fields.
 Those structs are provided for each of the modes talked about above.
 The following is a wrapper struct for wrapping an implemented property to implement `INotifyPropertyChanged`: